 Most beer, wine and mixed drink beverages included, some exceptions apply.
 Guests must be age 21 and over and present valid ID to be served one (1) alcoholic beverage.
 Alcoholic beverages may only be redeemed with a quick-service or table-service meal entitlement.

-Discounted extras are always included with every vacation package.
+Finally, discounted extras are included with every vacation package.
 Savings of 10% to 20% and other values at participating locations can be found throughout Walt Disney World Resort.

 - Planet Hollywood